 Most programs offer the basic text-editing options you’d expect to find in a Mac application, such as the ability to select words by double-clicking on them.
 But your e-mail program is often your primary writing environment.
 Additional formatting tools, a spelling checker, and the ability to add graphics can save you a lot of time.
 Also important is how successfully the program sends attached files; this depends on the attachment-encoding formats it supports.
 And since all messages must go to someone, an e-mail program must let you easily address new messages and use its address book.

-— All the programs except Nisus Email (which anticipates that you’ll create messages in a word processor) cover the basics: entering and editing text via the keyboard.
+Sharpening the Quill — All the programs except Nisus Email (which anticipates that you’ll create messages in a word processor) cover the basics: entering and editing text via the keyboard.
 Mailsmith and Eudora offer the most keyboard shortcuts for moving around and selecting text.

 Eudora, Entourage, Mailsmith, and SweetMail offer additional tools for common e-mail tasks, such as quoting (marking parts of the original message when replying to it) and wrapping (adding or removing return characters at the end of lines).
 Mailsmith again stood out, thanks to its text engine, inherited from Bare Bones Software’s powerful text editor, BBEdit.

 All the programs except Nisus Email have (or can work with) spelling checkers, but Entourage, Eudora, and Mail win high marks for their inline spelling checkers, which underline misspelled words as you type instead of displaying misspelled words in a dialog box when you select the spelling-checker command.
 Entourage and Eudora (with the addition of the free TidBits AutoCorrect Dictionary, available at http://db.tidbits.com/getbits.acgi?tbart=06103) can also correct common mistakes automatically as you type.